o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/behavior-context.md

 };
 ```

-In the class's static `Reflect` method, we use the behavior context to bind the static `Sin` and `Cos` functions as part of a class.
+In the class's static `Reflect` method, we use the behavior context to reflect the `GlobalClass` and bind the static `Sin` and `Cos` methods that are part of the class.
 In this example, the functions are configured to be part of a group called "Globals".
-The group is used as a subtitle on the new node and the category under which the nodes will appear in the Node Palette.
+The group is used as a subtitle on the new node and the category under which the nodes will appear in Script Canvas's Node Palette.

 ```cpp
 static void GlobalClass::Reflect(AZ::ReflectContext* context)